codeforamerica/digitalfrontdoor/README.md

 ## I have an idea/problem/other in regards to this project, what do I do?

 ### General DFD ideas / queries / other
 Email Frances at frances@codeforamerica.org to chat about your ideas.

+Those in CfA slack can also visit #dfd-product

 ### Problems with content relating to DFD
 Make an issue: https://github.com/codeforamerica/digitalfrontdoor/issues/new